 Water Charity funds will be used to buy the necessary materials for the new sprinkler irrigation systems.
 However, half of the funds will be used to contribute to the community’s rotating loan fund.
 An important value of the Chijnaya Foundation, the NGO administering this project, is that community development should come from the community and simply giving money can be unsustainable in the long run, so the Chijnaya Foundation implements rotating loan funds in the community to fund projects.
 Rotating loan funds are similar to a regular loan in that the community has to pay back the money.
 However, the funds they pay back will remain in the community as a source of funding for future community projects.
 Any time funds are used they must be paid back and interest rates are applied.
-These funds provide communities with a way to self-sustainably implement projects.
+These funds provide communities with a way to self-sustainable implement projects.

-Because this project involves providing materials to individuals and not building a system to benefit the entire community, rotating loan funds will be applied, meaning that each family receiving an irrigation system will have to pay back half of the cost of the system and this money will be put in to the rotating loan fund of the community to be used for future projects.
-Community members will also provide a hose and electric pump to connect the irrigation system to their well.
+Because this project involves providing materials to individuals and not building a system to benefit the entire community, rotating loan funds will be applied, meaning that each family receiving an irrigation system will have to pay back half of the cost of the system and this money will be put into the rotating loan fund of the community to be used for future projects.
+Community members will also provide a hose and an electric pump to connect the irrigation system to their well.

 The project will be administered by Ralph Bolton, Returned Peace Corps Volunteer (Peru,’62-’65), and founder and director of The Chijnaya Foundation.
-Work will be done under the direction of Chijnaya’s operational arm, Asociacion Pro-DIA, a legally-constituted Peruvian counterpart.
+Work will be done under the direction of Chijnaya’s operational arm, Association Pro-DIA, a legally-constituted Peruvian counterpart.